-After application of the equity method, the group determines whether it is necessary to recognize an additional impairment loss of the group's investment in its associate or joint venture.
-The group determines at each balance date whether there is any objective evidence that the investment in associate or joint venture and the acquisition cost requires impairment and recognizes the amount in the Statement of Profit or Loss and Other Comprehensive Income.
+After application of the equity method, the Group determines whether it is necessary to recognise an additional impairment loss of the Group's investment in its associate or joint venture.
+The Group determines at each balance date whether there is any objective evidence that the investment in associate or joint venture and the acquisition cost requires impairment and recognises the amount in the Statement of Comprehensive Income.